udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 In order for these two systems to communicate - one in Python, the other in Java - we need a way to describe our _schema_ that can be implemented in both languages.

-Even though we never touched on a schema in any of the previous code, it still has one.
+This is where [reproto] comes in.
+In it we can describe the structure of our JSON in a language-neutral way, and generate _idiomatic_, safe code for all of our targets.

-In reproto, a `Person` would be expressed like this:
+The `Person` reference above would simply look like this:

 ```reproto
 type Person {